jackyzha0/quartz/content/swinburne/year-2023/semester-2/COS30049/Workshops/Workshop 1.md

 # Discussion

+>[!question]

 a.
 How has blockchain technology impacted the financial industry?
-- instant payment regardless of the physical distance.
+	instant payment regardless of the physical distance.
 b.
 What are the potential advantages and challenges of cryptocurrencies like Bitcoin?
 - **Advantages**: \$$
 - **Challenges**: legitimate and policies based on country